 Account-level permissions are initially set by the root account admin and trickle down through the hierarchy but not up.
 Admins for sub-accounts can modify account-level permissions for their sub-account.
-Admins in one account have administrative permissions within that account as well as in any sub-account of that account.
+Admins in one account have administrative permissions within that account as well as in any sub-accounts of that account.
 Additionally, an admin can move a course within its sub-account, but they cannot move a course between sub-accounts unless they are also the admin of the parent account of each sub-account.

-With the exception of Terms, SIS Imports, Authentication and a few account settings, most settings and items can be modified or, in the case of permissions, overridden in a sub-account.
+With the exception of Terms, SIS imports, Authentication, and a few account settings, most admin account settings can be modified or, in the case of permissions, overridden in a sub-account.
 For more information about account-level permissions, view the Canvas Account Level Permissions PDF.

-Although terms cannot be created in sub-accounts, many clients will create terms at the top account level that can be used by specific sub-accounts so each can have different access dates.
+Although terms cannot be created in sub-accounts, many institutions create terms at the root account that can be used by specific sub-accounts so each can have different access dates.

 Organize accounts based on:

-- Departments > Sub-Departments.
-For example: Science Department > Physics/Biology/Chemistry
+- Departments then Sub-Departments.
+For example: Science Department; Physics/Biology/Chemistry

-- Departments > Sub-Departments > Course Type.
-For example; Science Department > Biology > Face to Face/Blended/Fully Online
+- Departments then Sub-Departments then Course Type.
+For example: Science Department; Biology; Face to Face/Blended/Fully Online

-- School > Grade-level.
-For example: K12 School > First Grade
+- School then Grade-level.
+For example: K12 School; First Grade

 Courses are added to an account or subaccount .
-Courses are the virtual classroom where all the content resides and where can learn and interact with the instructor and each other.
+Courses are the virtual classroom where all the content resides and where student users can learn and interact with instructors and peers.

-If a course is taught by one instructor, sections can remain under one course.
-However, if each section is taught by a different instructor, those sections will need to be housed under separate courses.
+If a course is taught by one or more instructors, sections can remain under one course if each instructor is added to their respective section.

 Each section can have its own varied due dates for assignments, quizzes, and discussions.
-Examples of this feature include a course with sections that meet on different days of the week or in different formats (online vs. face-to-face).
+For example, a course may have sections that meet on different days of the week or in different formats (online vs. face-to-face).

 Sections are also beneficial when Teacher Assistants are assigned to help manage courses and oversee grading for a portion of a course enrollment.
 As part of SIS or manual enrollments, you can limit students to only see students in their section.
 Instructors can also limit students if you allow them to manually enroll users in their own courses.